 In a land where water is so precious, it's not surprising that the people who migrated here never strayed far from its rivers.
 In the south, La Serena sits at the mouth of the Elqui River.
 El Norte Chico's most important city, La Serena is the region's cultural center as well, with colonial architecture and a European flavor.
-Nearby, in the fertile Elqui Valley, farmers in tiny villages grow the grapes to make pisco, the potent brandy that has become Chile's national drink.
+Nearby, in the fertile Elqui Valley, farmers in tiny villages grow grapes to make pisco, the potent brandy that has become Chile's national drink.
 Those in search of archaeological wonders head to Valle del Encanto, a large collection of ancient petroglyphs.

 On El Norte Chico's northern frontier is the Río Copiapó.
 This is the region that grew up and grew rich during the silver boom.
 The town of Copiapó, this area's most important trade center, makes an excellent jumping-off point for exploring the hinterland.
-Heading toward the ocean, you'll come to Parque Nacional Pan de Azúcar, where you'll find some of El Norte Chico's most stunning coastal scenery.
+Heading toward the ocean, you come to Parque Nacional Pan de Azúcar, where you'll find some of El Norte Chico's most stunning coastal scenery.